Precise asymptotics near a generic $\mathbb S^1\times\mathbb R^3$ singularity of mean curvature flow: Extension of the asymptotic profile to the singular time

 Higher order derivatives follows by \cite{Ec}, Proposition 2.17.

-Recall that, by the parametrization of the hyersurface $\{M_{1,s}\}$ in \eqref{eq:paraM1s}, $h(z,\theta,s)$ has the interpretation of being the radius of the hypersurface at the cross section $z$ and at the angel $\theta$.
-Thus the estimates \eqref{eq:hradi} and \eqref{eq:devh} above imply that, for any $s\in [-1,0]$ and $\Big||z_1|-|z|\Big|\leq 2$, this part of the hypersurface is close to a cylinder, up to second order derivatives.
+Recall that, by the parametrization of the hypersurface $\{M_{1,s}\}$ in \eqref{eq:paraM1s}, $h(z,\theta,s)$ can be interpreted as the radius of the hypersurface at the cross section $z$ and at the angle $\theta$.
+Thus the estimates \eqref{eq:hradi} and \eqref{eq:devh} above imply that, when $s\in [-1,0]$ and $\Big||z_1|-|z|\Big|\leq 2$, the hypersurface is close to a cylinder.